 Sending a fax with a fax machine is a relatively easy task, as long as it has been configured properly.

-- Ensure that the fax is operational and turned on.
+- Ensure that the fax is set up properly and turned on.

-- Take the document you want to fax, and put into the document feeder.
-There is usually a small icon that displays which way the front face of the paper should be facing.
+- Take the document you want to fax, and put into the document feeder facing in the proper direction (there is usually a small icon that displays which way the front face of the paper should be facing – see “fax face up or face down?” for details).
 You should not place the document in the same tray that already has the blank paper loaded into it.

 - Press the “Send” button (usually a green button).